 Let us try and answer the following questions:

 Why should Programmers invest time in helping Open Source projects?

 Why should non-tech user bother with Open Source?

-Companies: Why should companies invest in Open Source Software?
-Simple: the latest, cutting-edge work happens here and Open Source is rapidly becoming the most security-sensitive, reliable and cost-efficient way to build Software applications and tools.
-Not saying there is no room for custom software; they 'still rule the roost in large, Enterprise level applications.
 The key reason is probably because large enterprises are fine with status quo, don't mind spending oodles of $$ on their Software.
 More importantly, it works for them, which is actually just fine.
 But in the long run, a better system always wins, and OSS *will* help build better Software.
-[Side note to OSS devs out there: sometimes the "run" is so darn long it seems interminable; hang in there: 20+ years ago *nix was just a very cool idea that didn't have much of chance of surviving except in large systems and application and look at her now!].
+Period.
+[Side note to OSS devs out there: sometimes the "run" is so darn long it seems interminable; hang in there: 20 years ago *nix was just a very cool idea that didn't have much of chance of surviving; just saying :)].
 It is a matter of time before the gap between custom software and OSS becomes just too wide and companies will be forced to take the OSS route.
 The fact that Microsoft has gone Open Source in a big way, Android is (purportedly) Open Source and a huge slice of the cloud runs Open Source is no coincidence.

 Another somewhat disturbing trend which is difficult to comprehend are Companies that survive almost exclusively on OSS but don't allow their developers to contribute actively.
 What is with that?
 How does one justify simply picking things for free and never paying back?